priyankanagar/order-service-kafka-producer/README.md

 2. Run the command: mvn spring-boot:run
 3. Once the app is up, open a REST API client app like Postman.
 4. Call POST method on localhost:8080/authenticate with the following payload: { "username": "iamavaliduser", "password": "password" } Copy the token in the response.
 We will use it in the next step
-5. Call GET method on localhost:8080/authenticate with the following payload: Header: Key: Authorization Value Bearer Sample Body: { "orderAmount": "1000.00", "orderDetails": [ { "itemName": "Robot toy", "itemAmount": "700" }, { "itemName": "Legos", "itemAmount": "300" } ] } Note down the orderId in the response.
+5. Call POST method on localhost:8080/orders with the following payload: Header: Key: Authorization Value Bearer <token from step 4>
+Sample Body: { "orderAmount": "1000.00", "orderDetails": [ { "itemName": "Robot toy", "itemAmount": "700" }, { "itemName": "Legos", "itemAmount": "300" } ] } Note down the orderId in the response.
 We will use it in the next step
-6. Call POST method on localhost:8080/orders/{orderId from previous step} and Header: Key: Authorization Value Bearer .
+6. Call GET method on localhost:8080/orders/{orderId from previous step} and Header: Key: Authorization Value Bearer <token from step 4>.
 You should see the order created in step 4.
 7. Run the following command in a terminal window: bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic orders --from-beginning
 8. You should see the order created in above steps